kunalchaudhari/tutorials/README.md

 $ cd /path/to/rails/app
 ```
 ```
-$ bundle exec backup generate:model --trigger rails_db_backup --databases="postgresql" --storages="s3" --encryptors="openssl" --compressors="gzip" --notifiers="mail"
+$ bundle exec backup generate:model --trigger rails_db_backup \
+              --databases="postgresql" --storages="s3" \
+              --encryptors="openssl" --compressors="gzip" --notifiers="mail"
 ```

 This will generate two config file at ```~/Backup/``` (the default location).
-One is a main configuration file where you can add common configuration for all your models.
-And another config is located at ```~/Backup/models/``` directory.
+One is a main configuration file which has common configuration for all your models.
+This file will load other configurations from ```~/Backup/models/```.
 In our case it will be ```~/Backup/models/rails_db_backup.rb```.

-Models are ```backup``` way of defining different backup configuration.
+Note: Models are ```backup``` way of defining different backup configuration.
 So you can run them independently or in combination with each other.

-Let us see the model configuration file.
+Let's see model configuration file.
 Main configuration doesn't do much than loading all model configs by default.

 File will look like this

 ```
 Backup::Model.new(:rails_db_backup, 'Description for rails_db_backup') do

-  split_into_chunks_of 250
+  split_into_chunks_of 4000

   database PostgreSQL do |db|
-    db.name               = "sweetly_us_development"
+    db.name               = "sweetly_us_production"
-    db.username           = "kokanidivyesh"
+    db.username           = "app"
-    db.password           = ""
+    db.password           = "secret"
     db.host               = "localhost"
     # db.port               = 5432
     # db.socket             = "/tmp/pg.sock"